Optimal Beamforming for Integrated Sensing and Communication Exploiting Prior Distribution Information: How Many Beams are Needed?: Min-Max Periodic PCRB under Individual Communication Rate Constraints

-Moreover, a bound can be derived on the number of sensing beams needed for (P2) and consequently (P1). \begin{theorem}[General Bound on $\#$ of Sensing Beams] The number of sensing beams can be assumed to be no larger than $\sqrt{M}$ without loss of optimality for (P2) and (P1),\footnote{When writing this paper, we became aware that a similar bound was independently derived in a very recent work \cite{attiah2024bounds}.
-Besides differences in the proof details, this paper is also different from \cite{attiah2024bounds} as we derive various new tighter bounds by exploiting the specific problem structures and provide explicit expressions/algorithms for the optimal beamforming to the min-max or min-sum PCRB problems under individual communication rate constraints.} i.e.,
+Moreover, a bound can be derived on the number of sensing beams needed for (P2) and consequently (P1).

+\begin{theorem}[General Bound on Number of Sensing Beams] There exists an optimal solution to (P2) and (P1) where the number of sensing beams is no larger than $\sqrt{M}$,\footnote{When writing this paper, we became aware that a similar bound was independently derived in a very recent work \cite{attiah2026many}.
+Besides differences in the proof details, this paper is also different from \cite{attiah2026many} as we derive various new tighter bounds by exploiting the specific problem structures and provide explicit expressions/algorithms for the optimal beamforming to the min-max or min-sum periodic PCRB problems under individual communication rate constraints.\looseness=-1} i.e.,